A look at what a dietitian thinks the Netflix documentary The Magic Pill gets wrong about the keto diet and your health.

 What The Research Says

 Have you ever bought milk at the grocery store?
 Surprise, milk is processed!
-It didn’t just come out of the cows utter and make it to your door.
+It didn’t just come out of the cows udder and make it to your door.
 Processing can make food healthier and safer in a lot of ways.

 Minimally Processed Foods: Use little processing or preparation (i.e. washed, packaged fruits and vegetables)